bentoml/BentoML/docs/source/guides/monitoring.rst

 In this guide, we will focus on the online data collection and model monitoring.
 BentoML provides a unified interface for that.

-To implement a data collection and model monitoring workflow, you can get these benefits:
+The benefits of having a data collection and model monitoring workflow includes:
 - Monitoring key statistical business metrics
 - Identify data drift early to help decide if the model needs to be retrained
 - make QA possible for the previous untracked metrics, like data and model performance